-3. (Give the trivial instance(s) of SAT.
-2 4.]
-Build two small but non-trivial instances of SAT and check whether they're satisfiable.
-K 1 If I gave an assignment of truth values to the variables and said it satisfies the expression, how long 7 would it take (in terms of the length of the input, i.e., the total number of literals in all the clauses, to test whether my statement is true?
-1 A brute force algorithm could make a list of the variables x_1, \ldots, x_n in the problem, try every assignment of truth values to these variables, and return YES if any satisfies the expression or NO otherwise Asymptotically, how many truth assignments might this algorithm try (in terms of n)?
-2 Th e conjunction ("and") of zero conjuncts is true .
+2. Give the trivial instance(s) of SAT.
+2 3.
+Build a small but non-trivial instance of SAT and check whether it's satisfiable.
+If I gave an assignment of truth values to the variables and said it satisfies the expression, how long would it take (in terms of the length of the input, i.e., the total number of literals in all the clauses to test whether my statement is true?
+A brute force algorithm could make a list of the variables x_1, \ldots, x_n in the problem, try every assign ment of truth values to these variables, and return YES if any satisfies the expression or NO otherwise Asymptotically, how many truth assignments might this algorithm try (in terms of n)?
+Tł ne conjunction ("and") of zero conjuncts is true .
 The disjunction ("or") of zero disjuncts is false .
 Why?
-These are the elements for "and" and "or".
+These are the y elements for "and" and "or".